Mrlukerwilkinson/Dangling-DNS/README.md

 <h2>🔒🔓🛡️💻🔥 Attack Scenario </h2>
 <ol>
-<li>Your company spins up an Azure APP service as a TEST/UAT/PROD environment.</li>
+<li>Your company spins up an Azure App Service for a TEST/UAT/PROD environment.</li>
-<li>Your company creates a CNAME record to point to the new app service.</li>
+<li>Your company creates a CNAME record to point to the new App Service.</li>
 <li>Your company completes testing and deletes the App Service but does not delete the CNAME record pointing to the App Service’s unique URL. </li>
-<li>An attacker signs up for an Azure App Service and claims your company's previous domain. <Add example app service > As the DNS records already exist in your company’s public DNS, your domain now points to the attacker’s-controlled environment.</li>
+<li>An attacker spins up an Azure App Service and claims your company's previous domain.
+As the DNS records already exist in your company’s public DNS, your domain now points to the attacker’s-controlled environment.</li>
-<li>The attacker can now host any content, and your company's domain is now potentially serving up malicious or reputationally damaging content</li>
+<li>The attacker can now host any content, and your company's domain is now potentially serving up malicious or reputationally damaging content.</li>
 <li>Your company's Cyber Threat Team alerts you to the attack - if you're fortunate enough to have one!</li>
-<li>You read this and other articles on how to prevent future attacks</li>
+<li>You read this and other articles to understand what happened and how to prevent future attacks.</li>
 </ol>